CO-235: Sales Tax

 How to Prevent CO-235

-- Maintain current knowledge of state tax exemptions for medical supplies and DME
+- Maintain awareness of state sales tax rules for medical products

 General Prevention